1. The Desktop Pick and places Machine

 A 15mm linear bearing and HDT5 timing belt are used.

-In addition, two bearings support the belt disk on the other side of the motor, and the motor may be a 62W BLDC motor with 500 imp/rev encoder (2000 imp/rev in X4 mode).
+In addition, two bearings support the belt disk on the other side of the motor, and the motor may be a 62W BLDC motor with a 500 imp/rev encoder (2000 imp/rev in X4 mode).

 The movement area is 620mm.
 The axis that is mounted on top is a cable channel for guiding the cables that run to the place head.
 It is additionally wont to hold the X-axis motor.